Emperor Xiaojing of Eastern Wei: After removal from power

-The new Emperor Wenxuan created the former emperor the Prince of Zhongshan, and gave him the special treatment of not having to declare himself a subject of the new emperor.
+The new Emperor Wenxuan created the former emperor the Prince of Zhongshan on 10 June 550, and gave him the special treatment of not having to declare himself a subject of the new emperor.
 He created his sister, the former empress, the Princess Taiyuan.
 The former emperor resided with the princess, and the princess, worried that her brother might do her husband harm, kept close watch on her husband, often tasting his food to make sure that it was not poisoned.

 However, Emperor Wenxuan was apprehensive of the former emperor.
 Around the new year 552, Emperor Wenxuan invited the Princess Taiyuan to a feast inside the palace.
 As soon as she left her residence, Emperor Wenxuan sent assassins to force the former emperor to drink poisoned wine, and also killed his three sons.
 Emperor Wenxuan gave the former emperor the posthumous name of Xiaojing, and also buried him with imperial honors.
 However, at a later time, for reasons unknown, Emperor Wenxuan opened up the tomb and threw Emperor Xiaojing's casket into the Zhang River (漳水).